How to Become a Notary in South Carolina

 - Perform any other acts authorized by law

-What is the process to become a South Carolina electronic notary public?
+What are the steps to become an electronic notary in South Carolina?

 To become an electronic notary public in South Carolina, you must: